terra-money/terrain/README.md

 ## Migrating the Contract

-In the previous Terrain tutorial, we deployed the contract, but did not initilize it as migratable.
+In the previous Terrain tutorial, we deployed the contract, but did not initialize it as migratable.

 After adding MigrateMsg to the smart contract, we can redeploy the contract and add the `--set-signer-as-admin` flag.
 This allows the transaction signer to migrate the contract in the future.